 The founder of the company that bears her name, Susie Watson creates unique fabric designs, handmade furniture, pottery and home accessories, while also running a design service offering her uniquely English take on interiors to homeowners across the country.

 We asked her for some of her decorating dos and don'ts at Christmas – from how to introduce color and what lighting to use, to how to bring a quintessential country-style touch to your festive scheme.
-Read on for her wonderful interior design tips, and get more Christmas decorating inspiration in our dedicated feature.
+Read on for her wonderful interior design tips, and get more Christmas decorating ideas in our dedicated feature.

 1. How to decorate for the holidays